Biography

 His career thus far has seen Higgins work with orchestras and ensembles such as the BBC Symphony Orchestra, BBC Concert Orchestra, BBC National Orchestra of Wales, Royal Scottish National Orchestra, London Sinfonietta, Psappha New Music Ensemble, Manchester Camerata, Stavanger Symphony Orchestra, Aalborg Symphony Orchestra, Philharmonie Zuidnederland, Antwerp Symphony Orchestra and Vancouver Symphony Orchestra and the Royal Opera House.

-Gavin is currently Composer-in-Association with the BBC National Orchestra of Wales.
+Gavin is currently Composer-in-Association with the BBC National Orchestra of Wales and Associate Composer for the Three Choirs Festival.

 His music is published by Nimbus Muisc Publishing (www.wyastone.co.uk)